nSpire-02/Python-Coding-HSG-NYT-Bestsellers/README.md

 All books from the subset will be displayed in alphabetical order with the following information: title, author and publisher.
 For every search, the program will create a PDF file with a list of the search parameters and the subset of books that met the search criteria.
 If the user selects an invalid input, the program will display an appropriate error message.

 Finally, the loop for the menu function was defined.
-The user can input "1", "2", "3", "4" and "5" to run the first, second, third, fourth or fifth function, respectively.
+The user can input "1", "2", "3", "4" or "5" to run the first, second, third, fourth or fifth function, respectively.
 If the user selects an invalid input, the program will display an appropriate error message.
 The loop continues to run until the user decides to quit the program by entering "q" or "Q".